dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr00-installation.md

 All validation rules included in the package are listed in the metadata reference file.

-The organisation unit groups for all validation rules are set to facility level.
-The facility level value is located in the `"organisationUnitLevels"` property of each validation rule.
-It is set to `4` by default.
-Adjust these levels in the metadata file to match the facility level in the target instance before importing the package.
+The organisation unit groups for all validation rules are set to the district level.
+The district level value is located in the `"organisationUnitLevels"` property of each validation rule.
+It is set to `3` by default.
+Adjust these levels in the metadata file to match the district level in the target instance before importing the package.

 ### Validation rule notifications { #idsr-validation-notifications }